FrancisBanville/ms_interpreting_probabilities/README.md

 probabilistic interactions (although see e.g., @Salim2022Data who discuss data standards for deterministic mutualistic networks).
-Well-defined metadata for probabilistic networks would support more adequate manipulation and integration of interaction data from different sources and guard against the potential misinterpretations arising from ambiguous definitions of probabilistic networks.
+Well-defined metadata for probabilistic networks would support more adequate manipulation and integration of interaction data from different sources and guard against possible misinterpretations arising from ambiguous definitions of probabilistic networks.
-These metadata should outline the nature (i.e., potential or local) and type (e.g., predatory or pollination) of the interactions, provide information regarding the taxonomic level, identities, and characteristics (e.g., life stages) of the individuals involved in an interaction, present the mathematical formulation of probabilities, including clearly identified conditional variables, and describe the methods and contexts (e.g., location, time, environmental conditions) in which interactions were estimated.
+These metadata should outline the nature (i.e., local or regional) and type (e.g., predatory or pollination) of the interactions, provide information regarding the taxonomic level, identities, and characteristics (e.g., life stages) of the individuals involved in an interaction, present the mathematical formulation of probabilities, including clearly identified conditional variables (e.g., spatial and temporal scales), and describe the methods and contexts (e.g., location, time, environmental conditions) in which interactions were estimated.
 Inadequately documented probabilistic interaction data should be used with caution when analyzing ecological networks.
 Although our contribution focuses on food webs, our observations and advice can be applied to other types of ecological networks, from plant-pollinator to host-virus networks.
 Indeed, excluding networks of indirect interactions such as competition and facilitation networks (@Kefi2015NetStr, @Kefi2016HowStr), most ecological networks describe probabilities of direct interactions, which are conceptually and mathematically analogous regardless of their biological type (e.g., trophic and mutualistic interactions).